attilaolah/ao.tron/README.txt

 yatron - yet another tron board
 ===============================

+.. |yatron| replace:: :mod:`yatron`

-``yatron`` is a Python module for working with tron boards.
-For more information, and examples, take a look at the documented tests.
+|yatron| is a Python module for working with tron boards.
+For more
+information, and examples, take a look at the documented tests.